 Successfully managing the transformation to digital is a top priority for financial services executives.
-According to Mercer’s research, 45% of current industry jobs can be automated, but only 10% are really threatened; the rest will be refocused to new tasks that require specific technical and analytical expertise and more relational and problem-solving skills.
+According to Mercer’s research, demand for full-time financial services employees will contract in the coming years due to automation and the rise of on-demand workers from external talent pools.
+The remaining in-house positions will be refocused to new tasks that require specific technical and analytical expertise and more relational and problem-solving skills.

 Financial services companies will need employees who understand the role of technology in modern life, have the ability to work with data, be willing to take risks and know how to protect their employers from growing cyber threats.
 Yet the technology skills needed for the move to digital are not currently embedded in the personnel of most financial services organizations